rajeevs1992/cordova-sms-reader/README.md

 A simple to use, minimal frills SMS reader for cordova applications.

 To keep things simple, only inbox is searched.
-Please note that this plugin does not manage permissions checks.
-Use other cordova plugins (like [cordova-plugin-android-permissions](https://github.com/NeoLSN/cordova-plugin-android-permissions)) to acquire `READ_SMS` permissions.

 ## Installing